tracking-exposed/youtube.tracking.exposed/content/trexit.md

 ## 2) Research Questions

-   * Do YouTube ’s recommendation systems enhance and potentially incentivise users’ polarization on a specific topic?
+   * Do YouTube’s recommendation systems enhance and potentially incentivise users’ polarization on a specific topic?
    * How might users experience Brexit polarization on YouTube?

 ## 3) Methodology